autonordev/tools/website/docs_gaffer/tutorial/getting-started.md

 - a name, which must begin and end with an alphanumeric character, and can contain only dashes, underscores, dots, and forward slashes
   - unlike with other tools, like Aftman or Wally, a forward slash doesn't necessarily mean anything in Gaffer;
     there isn't scoping.
-However, you _should_ use names sensibly and consistently throughout your workspaces.
+However, we recommend you use names sensibly and consistently throughout your workspaces.
 - an 'edition' value, which must be simply `0`
   - This value isn't very important currently, but if we ever make backwards incompatible changes to workspaces or schemes, then this value will help make clear what's broken and what's just old